-Public Consultation on Draft Goods And Services Tax (Amendment) Bill 201209 Jul 2012
+Public Consultation on Draft Goods and Services Tax (Amendment) Bill 201513 Jul 2015

-The Ministry of Finance is seeking public feedback on the five proposed legislative amendments under the draft Goods and Services Tax (Amendment) Bill 2012.
-We invite you to comment on the proposed amendments in the Amendment Bill.
+The Ministry of Finance is seeking public feedback on the draft Goods and Services Tax (Amendment) Bill 2015.

 SCOPE OF THE CONSULTATION EXERCISE

-The draft GST (Amendment) Bill 2012 covers a tax change announced in the Budget Statement 2012 as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
-These include:
+The draft GST (Amendment) Bill 2015 covers three planned changes to existing GST policies and administration resulting from on-going reviews of the GST system.
+These are:

-The summary table lists all the tax changes and explains the amendments to the GST Act.
+The summary table lists the above three changes and explains the amendments to the GST Act and related subsidiary legislations.

-We would appreciate your full support and participation to ensure that the consultation exercise is productive.
+We would appreciate your participation to ensure that the consultation exercise is productive.
 Respondents are requested to observe these guidelines:

-Please identify yourself and the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;
+please provide your name and the organisation you represent (if any) to enable us to follow up with you to clarify any issues, if necessary;

 This draft legislation is released only for the purpose of consultation and should therefore not be used for individual or business decisions as it does not represent the final legislation or regulations.
 All comments received during the consultation exercise will be reviewed thoroughly and, if accepted, will be incorporated into the Bill for introduction in Parliament.